Forest Theater: Western Drama Society and Carmel Club of Arts and Crafts

 Other notable artists who acted at, or designed sets for, the theater include Frederick R. Bechdolt, Josephine M. Culbertson, Xavier Martinez, Jo Mora, Ira Mallory Remsen and Herman Rosse.
 Forest Theater reached its peak production between 1915 and 1924, with 50 plays and musicals staged, including a 1922 production of Shaw's Caesar and Cleopatra, directed by Edward G. Kuster.
 (Note: The California State Library has a collection of images from the theater's plays.)
 Also in 1922, Carmel's Serra festival featured Garnet Holme's Carmel Mission play Serra at the theater.
 Remsen produced Inchling in 1922 and Mr. Bunt in 1924.
 The overabundance of plays became a strain on resources, and the quality of theater in Carmel began to decline.
 In 1924, the competing producing organizations disbanded, and the Forest Theater Corporation was created to produce and manage the plays staged at Forest Theater.
-Productions at Forest Theater became a village affair, with residents volunteering their time to build sets, make costumes and act; the resulting success enabled the Carmel Arts and Crafts Club to buy the land from the Carmel Development Company in 1925.
-In 1927, the Carmel Arts and Crafts Club and Forest Theater were sold to the Abalone League, and the proceeds were used to pay off the theater's debts.
+Productions at Forest Theater became a village affair, with residents volunteering their time to build sets, make costumes and act; the resulting success enabled the Carmel Club of Arts and Craftsto buy the land from the Carmel Development Company in 1925.
+In 1927, the Club and Forest Theater were sold to the Abalone League, and the proceeds were used to pay off the theater's debts.